 Understated yet so refreshingly cool.
 We adore Chinese smashed cucumber salad (pai huang gua 拍黃瓜).
-This is an easy side dish full of crunchy texture and garlicky tangy flavours that are a perfect companion to rich or spicy foods and hot weather.
+This is a 15 minute side dish full of crunchy texture and garlicky tangy flavours that are a perfect companion to rich or spicy foods and hot weather.

 - Why You’ll Love This Salad